 Instead, receiving an academic warning means that it’s time to identify and resolve factors affecting your performance.
 Maybe you need to manage your time more wisely or seek help with your coursework.
 It’s also possible that your major program isn’t a good fit for you.
 You might also simply be overwhelmed by competing demands of school, work, family, and social life.

 Note that an academic warning is the first strike against your academic standing.
-Be sure to take advantage of your college advisor and other resources to improve your GPA.
+Be sure to take advantage of your college adviser and other resources to improve your GPA.

 The University of Alabama’s Suspension Policy will be strictly observed.
 However, students with exceptional circumstances may render an appeal for an exception.